 Brent Malin is an Associate Professor in the Department of Communication at the University of Pittsburgh.
 He is also an affiliated faculty member of the university’s programs in Cultural Studies, Film Studies, and Gender, Sexuality, and Women’s Studies.
-From 2014-2017 he will likewise serve as the Associate Director of Pitt’s Humanities Center.

 Professor Malin studies and teaches media history, theory, and criticism with concentrations in cultural studies, critical theory, intellectual history, technology studies, popular culture, and the rhetoric of inquiry.